ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-09-23-playing-with-pfsense-firewall.md

 In this project, I set up pfSense inside VMware Workstation to simulate a small enterprise network.
 The goal is to understand how pfSense works as a firewall and security gateway, and to test different scenarios, including:

-1. Firewall as DHCP Server – pfSense provides IP addresses to internal hosts.
+1. Firewall as DHCP Server
-2. Network Segmentation – WAN, LAN, and DMZ setup.
+2. DMZ setup.
 3. Firewall Rules – controlling inbound and outbound traffic.
 4. Web Server in DMZ – exposing services while keeping LAN secure.